AMReX-Combustion/PelePhysics/Docs/cvode/source/IntroductionToCvode.rst

 Linear Algebra
 -----------------

-To find the solution of the linear system :eq:`eqc`; CVODE provides several linear solver choice.
+To find the solution of the linear system :eq:`eqc`; CVODE provides several linear solver choices.
 The linear solver modules distributed with Sundials are organized in two families, a `direct` family comprising direct linear solvers for dense, banded, or sparse matrices, and a `spils` family comprising scaled preconditioned iterative (Krylov) linear solvers.
-The methods offered through these modules that are of interest in the present document are:
+The solvers offered through these modules that are of interest to us are:

-- dense direct solver
+- a dense direct solver
-- sparse direct solver interfaces, in particular using the `KLU` sparse solver library
+- a sparse direct solver interface using the `KLU` sparse solver library
 - SPGMR, a scaled -possibly preconditioned- GMRES (Generalized Minimal Residual method) solver [BROWN1990]_

-When using a dense direct solver, the user has the option to specify an analytical Jacobian.
+When using a dense direct solver, the user has the option to specify an Analytical Jacobian.
 If none is provided, a difference quotients is performed.
 When a sparse direct solver is employed however, the user **must** specify an analytical Jacobian.
 All of these options have been enabled in `PelePhysics`.